lich-bot/mailman-website/content/pages/index.rst

 Our `wiki <http://wiki.list.org>`__ has lots of other great information, including a FAQ.

+Our `Code of Conduct <coc.html>`__ applies to all of our modes of discussion and collaboration, including the GNU Mailman mailing lists, wiki pages, and IRC channels.

 Current Version
 ~~~~~~~~~~~~~~~

 The current stable GNU Mailman version are 2.1.20 released on
 31-Mar-2015. and 3.0.0 (Show Don't Tell) released on 28-Apr-2015.

 Contact Us
 ~~~~~~~~~~